Content code

 Corps

 Chromatic aberration is a defect in lenses.
 These lenses disperse the light that passes through them.
-The consequence of this defect is to create a coloured halo around the objects observed, which diminishes the quality of the observation.
+The consequence of this defect is it created a coloured halo around the observed objects, which diminishes the quality of the image.

 Corps

-To correct this imperfection, a second lens is placed next to the lens.
+To correct this imperfection, a second lens is placed next to the first.
 This will correct the chromatic aberration.
-In the case of a converging lens, a diverging lens is used.
-In the case of a diverging lens, a converging lens is used.
+For a converging lens, a diverging lens is used as the second lens.
+For a diverging lens, a converging lens is used to correct it.

 Remove audio playback